Jannos-443/PRTG-VMware-Snapshot/README.md

 ## Project Details

-This Sensor Monitors Snapshots with specific Age or Size.
+This sensor Monitors Snapshots with specific Age or Size.

 | Parameter | Default Value |
 | --- | --- |